 If you have experienced domestic violence...

 you are not alone.
-Nearly 10,000 people in New Hampshire seek and receive help for domestic violence every year; thousands more do so for sexual assaults.
+More than 9,000 people in New Hampshire seek and receive help for domestic violence every year; thousands more do so for sexual assaults.

 If you feel your life is in danger contact the police immediately, call 9-1-1.

 You should also contact the domestic violence crisis center in your area.
 For the nearest office, call the 24-hour Domestic Violence Hotline (1-866-644-3574) at the New Hampshire Coalition Against Domestic and Sexual Violence.
 For their 24-hour Sexual Assault Hotline, call 1-800-277-5570.